typio/minotaur/README.md

 #### Randomized Depth-First Search
 <img src="https://github.com/typio/minotaur/assets/26017543/c57b62db-73e3-41c2-bfd9-9b8cd1ece090" width="360"  />
 </br></br>
 A simple algorithm, which works by moving in a random direction at each step.
-If there are no valid empty directions, it marks the current cell as finished (white) and backtracks to a neighboring unfinished cell (gray).
-The end of the maze is chosen as the maximum depth reached and is shown in red.
+If there are no valid adjacent directions, it marks the current cell as finished (in white) and backtracks to a neighboring unfinished gray cell.
+The end of the maze is chosen as the maximum depth reached, and is shown in red.
 Checks are in place to ensure that the cell can't break a wall that would join two corridors.